 Had The Wire’s maligned campaign carried weight, it could have had a dramatic impact on BJP’s and Amit Malviya’s image, Meta’s business in India, their popularity and trust.
 The Wire has been claiming that it fell prey to a ‘trap’, the veracity of its claims is based on authorities.

-It is clear that The Wire engaged in cybercrime by propelling and disseminating
+It is clear that The Wire engaged in cybercrime by propelling and disseminating information which was not properly backed.

 In response to the false allegations against Malviya, he filed a criminal complaint with the Delhi Police against The Wire and its leadership, founder editor Siddharth Varadarajan, Sidharth Bhatia, MK Venu, and Jahanvi Sen .
 Much before Malviya filed the police report, The Wire filed a complaint of fraud with an intention to mislead against its own researcher and reporter Devesh Kumar.
 The Wire fired him after internal scrutiny and called him “highly disturbed mentally”.